ppsahu/Cypress-Automation-Linq-Assessment/README.md

 ## Prerequisites -

-    a.
-Suitable IDE of your choice (VS Code, Selenium, Sublime, ....), I used Vs Code to develop the testing suite
+1. Suitable IDE of your choice (VS Code, Selenium, Sublime, ....), I used Vs Code to develop the testing suite

-    b.
-Node Version >=16 recommended
+2. Node Version >=16 recommended
-    c.
-Cypress installed (you can install using "npm install cypress --save-dev")
+3. Cypress installed (you can install using "npm install cypress --save-dev")

 ## To run locally -